MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/import-currency-exchange-rates.md

 Indicative exchange rates are announced by the Central Bank of the Republic of Türkiye (CBRT) at 15:30 on working days and are applicable for the following working day.
 Therefore, exchange rates should be imported from CBRT daily.
 No exchange rate information is provided on weekends and official holidays.

-The configuration enables importing exchange rates for five different exchange rate types provided by CBRT: *Banknote buying, Banknote selling, Cross rate, Forex buying, Forex selling*.
+The configuration enables importing exchange rates for five different exchange rate types provided by CBRT:
+ - Banknote buying
+ - Banknote selling
+ - Cross rate
+ - Forex buying
+ - Forex selling

 | Key | Value |
 | ------ | -------------------------------------------------------------------------------|